 It’s important to note in this case that any bleeding following the first bleed would not occur in a timely, predictable manner like a period.
 It would be sporadic bleeding with a varying flow.
 Multiple timely bleeds like a period, whether irregular/light for you or not, are very unlikely to be pregnancy bleeding.

+As break through bleeding can be indicative of low progesterone, it’s a good idea to let your health care provider know about it.
+In fact, any bleeding during pregnancy should be evaluated.
 It should also be noted that even if there is bleeding when your period is due, if you are pregnant, ovulation will not occur again.
 This type of bleeding is not a true period while pregnant.
 You can’t still have what is technically referred to as a period while pregnant, because your uterine lining is not entirely shed along with an egg.

 Basal body temping can be a great way to catch such a situation, because a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a way to confirm you’re pregnant, period-like bleeding or not.